yunussaha/Core-Contracts/README.md

 In this way, we preserve the stablecoin price AND the purchasing power of the wallet.

 ## Ecosystem Addresses
-Dollar
+* Dollar
-DollarPolicy
+* DollarPolicy
-Orchestrator
+* Orchestrator
-SeigniorageShares
+* SeigniorageShares
+* Decentralized Oracle SHR-USD
+* Decentralized Oracle ETH-USD
+* Decentralized Oracle ETH-USDC
-Liquidity Mining Contract for UniswapV2
+* Liquidity Mining Contract for UniswapV2
-Liquidity Mining Reserve for future (Uniswap V3 and beyond) Team
+* Liquidity Mining Reserve for future (Uniswap V3 and beyond)
+* Team

 ## Next steps
 We will get a respected 3rd party security firm to audit the code.
 The protocol will then be launched on Uniswap and other exchanges.